How to Optimize Offers on a Website to Get Big Sales?

 Most nulled themes and plugins come riddled with malware.
 Hackers rely on people to want a good deal on a premium product and wait for them to install it.
 The website gets a dose of malware hand-delivered to it, and the site is now hacked.
 This is the only reason why anyone bothers to crack premium software in the first place.
 Robin Hood isn’t involved in the WordPress ecosystem.

 Even if the nulled themes and plugins didn’t have malware on them—which is very rare—you cannot update them.
-Because they are not official versions, they obviously don’t receive support from the developers.
+Because they are not official versions, they don’t receive support from the developers.
 So if a vulnerability is discovered and the developers release a security patch, the nulled software is also out-of-date with a vulnerability, in addition to having malware installed on it.

 9. Backdoors on your WordPress site

-Backdoors, like the name implies, are alternative and illicit ways to access the code of your website.
+Backdoors, as the name implies, are alternative and illicit ways to access the code of your website.
 Along with malware, hackers inject backdoor code into your website, so if the malware is discovered and removed, they can regain access using the backdoor.

 Backdoors are one of the primary reasons we don’t recommend ever cleaning malware manually from your website.
 You may be able to find malware scripts and remove them, but backdoors can be very cleverly concealed and become almost invisible.